 We are cognizant that a big reason why this time was so special was because it was always a temporary slice of heaven.
 We are grateful that our family and friends directed so many of their precious vacation days and savings to ensure we were never lonely, and were so often by our sides to experience some of Europe’s greatest treasures, and our biggest moments.

 And we found so much love and friendship in the people in Geneva – from fellow American colleagues to the sweet British “new mom” and now lifetime girlfriends that my fast beating Anglophile heart always dreamed of.
 It was no real surprise to us that we didn’t make any Swiss friends – they are notoriously private, have no interest in acquaintances (and particularly short term ones) and we never became fluent in their language!
 But there is something very special about an expat community – people know that everyone’s parents, siblings, and best friends are so far away that you have to show up for each other.
 I will always treasure the long coffee walks full of encouragement, commiseration, and reassurance from dear friends.

 Post tenebras lux is Geneva’s motto, Latin for “Light After Darkness.”
 It is a reference to the new light of the Protestant Reformation, so it shouldn’t have much resonance for me as an a la carte Catholic – but the first time I visited here, I looked at the carving on a wall with tears in my eyes and so much hope.
-Geneva was that healing brightness for us and so much more.
+When I read back on my first post of our visit here, I didn’t even mention the wall because I was almost afraid to jinx it.
+But Geneva was undoubtedly that healing brightness for us and so much more.
 This country will always be so special to our family and we someday can’t wait to bring James back and show him where it all began for him.